PrefectHQ/prefect/docs/concepts/tasks.md

 Tasks also take advantage of automatic Prefect [logging](/concepts/logs) to capture details about task runs such as runtime, tags, and final state.

 You can define your tasks within the same file as your flow definition, or you can define tasks within modules and import them for use in your flow definitions.
-All tasks must be called from within a flow.
-Tasks may not be called from other tasks.
+All tasks must be called from within a flow or another task.

+**Calling a task from a flow**

 Use the `@task` decorator to designate a function as a task.
 Calling the task from within a flow function creates a new task run: